Over the last couple of years there has been a dramatic rise in the adoption of mesh network systems for the home.

 BT's Whole Home Wi-Fi system is a touch cheaper, with a twin pack available at £130 and other bundles being available.
 It also works with any broadband service in the UK, not just BT's own.

 Another route is to pay a monthly subscription.
-Newcomer to the UK, Plume, has partnered with TalkTalk to bring its SuperPods to the country (they are also available in the US).
+Newcomer to the UK, Plume, has introduced its system both through British broadband operator TalkTalk and as a separate offering for people with other ISPs through its online storefront (it is also available in the US).

-Instead of purchasing a starter bundle, you sign up for monthly membership at £9 per month and get two SuperPods as part of your subscription.
+Instead of purchasing a starter bundle, TalkTalk broadband customers can sign up for monthly membership at £9 per month and get two SuperPods as part of the subscription.
 Additional devices cost £69 each.
-You do need to be a TalkTalk broadband customer in this instance, however.

 What mesh network systems are available?